 The interest list will be updated on a weekly basis and your child may therefore move up or down the interest list according to the criteria and other children applying for oversubscribed places.
-We maintain the interest list for each of these oversubscribed schools until 23 December 2020.
+We maintain the interest list for each of these oversubscribed schools until 23 December 2021.

 We delete the interest lists for these schools at the end of each term (December, April and July).
 If places become available before this date, we offer them to children on the interest list using only the admission criteria.
-If at the end of the term you have not received an offer from the interest list, you will need to write to us at that time to place your child's name on the new interest list for the next term.

-If you still want to stay on the interest list after July 2021, you will need to fill out a new application form for the new academic year and you will have the opportunity for a new appeal.
+If at the end of the term you have not received an offer, you will need to fill in our interest list form at that time to place your child's name on the new interest list for the next term.
+If you still want to stay on the interest list after July 2022, you will need to fill out a new application form for the new academic year and you will have the opportunity for a new appeal.